This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

 We present information from public domain historical documents that are almost two hundred years old.
 This vitally important information is presented in BOLD WHITE TEXT.
 All the blog statements are from the book entitled Sojourner-Truth Matthias & Smith Clash of the Prophets.

 According to those that knew her, Sojourner-Truth had a remarkable ability to sing, preach, and tell a good story in her African American voice.
 In the Executive Mansion, Washington, D.C.
-Isabella Van Wagener, who was born Isabella Baumfree; otherwise known as Sojourner-Truth, presented a Bible to President Abraham Lincoln on behalf of the colored people of Baltimore.
+Isabella Van Wagener, who was born Isabella Baumfree, otherwise known as Sojourner-Truth, presented a Bible to President Abraham Lincoln.
 The date was 29th October 1864.

 Sojourner-Truth was an African-American abolitionist and women’s rights activist.
 Her bust is the first sculpture to honor an African American woman in Washington.
 On April 28, 2009, Hillary Clinton unveiled the statue of Sojourner Truth.
 During her remarks, Secretary Clinton paid tribute to Sojourner Truth when she said, quote.
 ‘What a wonderful day it is to be here in Emancipation Hall for this great occasion when Sojourner Truth takes her rightful place alongside the heroes who have helped to shape our nation’s history.‘